Tech Tips

 Parental Controls

-I don’t have experience with Parental Control features for mobile devices, but a little searching online reveals that iOS (Apple) has parental controls built into the operating system but Android does not.
+I don’t have experience with Parental Control features, but a little searching online reveals that iOS (Apple) and Windows 7 have parental controls built in but Android does not.

 Here are a few links that might help: